tcheukueppo/seg-fault/README.md

 ### Why?

 Simply because you don't have the right!
-This memory is managed by the compiler not you!!
+This memory was heap allocated.